acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 ----------------

 There are 4 active abilities: Dynamite Active Ability, Landmine Active Ability, EMP Active Ability, and Trap Defusal Active Ability.
-These all have cooldown effects, preventing them from being used all the time.
+These all have cooldown effects and must be called using :doc:`enums`, preventing them from being used all the time.
 Manage your resources properly, and you can get the upper hand!

 ======================= ========
 Ability                 Cooldown